euggio/BookShopFront/README.md

 <p>The project has used the <b>NetBeans</b> 8.0.2 IDE, <b>JDK 1.8</b>, and <b>JavaBeans</b>, along with <b>Microsoft SQL Server</b>, <b>JDBC 7.2.1</b> for the database connection, <b>JavaScript</b>, <b>HTML5</b>, <b>CSS3</b>, and <b>Bootstrap</b></p>

-###### This project has been developed during my bootcamp training at the AFPA school, 6-8 Rue Georges et Maï Politzer, 75012 PARIS.